Funding Your Trades Account Types and Drawdown

 Traditional Self-Funding

 To finance their trading accounts, traders have traditionally turned to bank loans, personal savings, or borrowing from friends and relatives.
-This strategy provides traders complete control, but it also puts all of the risk on them.
+This strategy provides traders with complete control, but it also puts all of the risk on them.
 Depending on the market and trading style, different minimum capital requirements apply.
-Retail traders may begin with as little as $500, while professional accounts frequently need $25,000 or more to gain access to sophisticated tools and direct market services.
+Retail traders may begin with as little as $500, while professional accounts often require $25,000 or more to access sophisticated tools and direct market access.

 Broker-Backed Accounts